 Release Date: January 6th, 2017

-On Tuesday, November 24th, 2015, President Barack Obama awarded Katherine Johnson the Presidential Medal of Freedom.
+On Tuesday, viagra order November 24th, recipe 2015, online President Barack Obama awarded Katherine Johnson the Presidential Medal of Freedom.
 According to the White House website, “The Presidential Medal of Freedom is the Nation’s highest civilian honor, presented to individuals who have made especially meritorious contributions to the security or national interests of the United States, to world peace, or to cultural or other significant public or private endeavors.”
 Johnson received the award alongside well-known figures such as Steven Spielberg, James Taylor, and Barbra Streisand.

 Johnson wasn’t well-known then but the new drama Hidden Figures hopes to change that.
 Johnson’s contributions to this country — quiet and painstaking work that she accomplished far away from the spotlight — are truly remarkable and this feature brings more attention to her work.

 Taraji P. Henson stars as Johnson here and in the feature’s opening moments, we see how much she loves math and numbers.
 Her intelligence brings her all the way to the offices of NASA, where she works alongside her friends Dorothy Vaughan (Octavia Spencer) and Mary Jackson (Janelle Monáe) in the 1950s.
 Because they are African-American, they are pushed to the side of NASA’s facilities where they are forced to work in a segregated office.

 Despite having a supervisor (Kirsten Dunst) who not-so-subtly diminishes their work, the trio is eventually rewarded for their accomplishments.